Kiyo5hi/blog/content/posts/theory-of-computation.md

 The Theory of Computation is about how machines can process [formal languages](https://en.wikipedia.org/wiki/Formal_language); i.e. how we can describe patterns of strings such as `aaa`, `aabaa` so that a machine can read/recognize them.

-There are three major problems that you should keep asking:
+There are three major problems that you should keep asking about:

 - What problems are computers capable of solving?
 - What resources are needed to solve a problem?